ErjanGavalji/linode-luks-pv-recreation-error/Readme.md

 	kubectl apply -f -
 ```

-10. Try creating the real service again, via the command of
+## Try creating the real service again

-    `kubectl apply -f ./dbs.yml`
+Run the command `kubectl apply -f ./dbs.yml`

-Checking the pv now lists the unable to mount error.
+Checking the pv and pvc now list the unable to mount error.